shawn-vision/shawn-vision.github.io/_news/announcement_1.md

 related_posts: false
 ---

-AGU Meeting Convener: Transport & Interactions in Aquatic Ecosystems Across Scales
+I will serve as an AGU 2025 Annual Meeting Convener for the session **“Transport & Interactions in Aquatic Ecosystems Across Scales.”**